Ocean2356/CSV-api/README.md

 ## Client Library

 The client app should be a fully standalone command-line python application, that is easily installable and runnable.
 The app should provide command-line arguments that correspond and support each of the API actions above - how you structure the command line arguments and what you call them is left up to yourselves.

+ - `list` - list the uploaded datasets
+ - `clear` - delete all the datasets
+ - `create name-of-dataset.csv` - creates a dataset.
+This endpoint takes a CSV file as input, and stores it somewhere/how on the server as a pandas dataframe.
+A reference id to this created object is returned by the endpoint.
+ - `delete name-of-dataset.csv` - delete the dataset object
+ - `info name-of-dataset.csv` - return the file name, and size of the dataset object

 ## Technologies